-Travis Shaw went 2-for-5 with a solo homer and a game winning hit in Saturday's win over the Dodgers.
+Travis Shaw went 1-for-4 with a two-RBI double in Tuesday's win over Cincinnati.

-Travis Shaw went 1-for-3 with a two-run home run in Thursday's win over the Dodgers.
+Travis Shaw went 1-for-2 with a solo home run in Tuesday's loss to the Padres.

-Travis Shaw went 1-for-4 with a double, two RBI, and a run scored in Tuesday's win over the Padres.
+Travis Shaw went 2-for-4 with a walk, a double, and an RBI in Tuesday's loss to the Cardinals.